Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models: MHE-based observer for ensemble models

-where $\omega^{[i]}$ and $\nu^{[i]}$ are the process and measurement error, with the matrices $Q_\omega$ and $Q_\nu$ weighting their penalties, respectively.
-Furthermore, $\bar{x}^{[i]}$ is the state estimate of \eqref{eq:mhe} for time step $k - \hat{H}$, computed at time step $k-1$.
+For a prediction horizon $\hat{H}$, at each time instant $t=k \tau$, with $k \in \mathbb{N}$, the following MHE problem, a function of the previous $\hat{H}$ applied inputs and measured outputs, $\bm{u} \in \mathbb{R}^{n_u \times \hat{H}}$ and $\bm{y}_{\text{p}} \in \mathbb{R}^{n_y \times \hat{H}}$, is solved for each model in the ensemble, according to the receding horizon strategy: { } \!\!where $\omega^{[i]}$ and $\nu^{[i]}$ are the process and measurement error, with the matrices $Q_\omega$ and $Q_\nu$ weighting their penalties, respectively.
+Furthermore, $\bar{x}^{\scriptscriptstyle [i]}$ is the state estimate of \eqref{eq:mhe} for time step $k - \hat{H}$, computed at time step $k-1$.
 The first cost term, the arrival cost, penalises deviation from this previous estimate, weighted by $Q_x$, in order to capture historical data outside the prediction window.
-Finally, $\mathcal{X}$ is a constraint set imposed on the estimated state for, e.g., enforcing amplitude bounds on the hidden states in RNNs that arise from specific activation functions.
+Finally, $\mathcal{X}$ in \eqref{subeq:mheX} is a constraint set imposed on the estimated state for, e.g., enforcing amplitude bounds on the hidden states in RNNs that arise from specific activation functions.

 With \eqref{eq:mhe}, we propose to estimate the state of each model within the ensemble by using the global output of the real plant $y_{\text{p}}$ to form an output error.
 The optimisation problem \eqref{eq:mhe} finds a state trajectory for each model in the ensemble that best matches the historical data of the true system.
 The final optimised states $\hat{x}^{\scriptscriptstyle[i]}(k)$ are then used as the initial states in \eqref{subeq:x0}.
 The combination of \eqref{eq:mhe} and \eqref{eq:mpc} can be interpreted as first pushing each model in the ensemble to best match the real system in the past, and then, as not all models will accurately capture the true dynamics for a given operating condition, weighting the contribution of each model in the future via \eqref{eq:lambdai}.